 Do you sometimes feel pain or numbness in your wrist?
 What about a tingling sensation in your fingers?
 You may be right if you’ve thought such discomforts are due to fatigue.
 But there might be something more to the situation.
 You may be experiencing carpal tunnel syndrome (CTS).

 CTS makes for an interesting neurology case.
 While it involves the median nerve, it does not necessarily mean you have a problem with your nervous system.

 The median nerve provides sensation and control to most of the hand.
 It runs from the forearm into the palm, passing through a space called the carpal tunnel.
 Located in the wrist, this “tunnel” is surrounded by tendons and ligaments.

 CTS occurs when these tendons and ligaments become inflamed.
 They swell, thicken, and press upon the median nerve, causing possible symptoms from tingling sensations, to numbness, to weakness.

-Your likelihood of developing CTS depends on your job in Dulles or your health condition.
+Your likelihood of developing CTS depends on your job or your health condition.